krbnite/krbnite.github.io/_posts/2019-11-11-Ai4-Healthcare.md

 terms, and the speaker is advocating simplifying the terminology for better, more fruitful discussion between AI stakeholders.

-Some uh-ohs
+Other things to look out for that will erode trust in AI:
 * IBM's Watson supercomputer recommended 'unsafe and incorrect' cancer treatments
 * Automating Inequality (some algorithm was unfarily rejecting black people from care)

-Black box intepretability: Important!
+* Black box intepretability: Important!

 ## 10:15 Business of AI: What Healthcare Could Look Like in 10 Years (Deepa Varadharajan, CB Insights)
-Healthcare industry has consistently seen the most demand for AI, especially over the past 5 years (finance is a close second).

-So many players in the game:  oldies (GE, Philips, Siemans) and newbs/tech (Google, Apple, etc) and unusuals (Epic, Cerner, Roche).
+Good news for AI practictioners in healthcare:  the healthcare industry has consistently seen the most demand for AI, especially over the past 5 years.
+You might think it would be finance, but finance is a close second.
+This ample demand stems from so many players competing in the game:  there are the oldies (GE, Philips, Siemans), the tech giants (Google, Apple, etc), and more (Epic, Cerner, Roche).

-Unmanned health clinics.

 Google, Amazon, and Apple are jumping in deep for both healthcare and AI.

-Google:  Verily Calicao CapitalG DeepMind

-Holdbacks
+So there is no better time between now and later than right now for your company to get involved in modernizing your healthcare approaches with AI.
+Despite this, many companies still hold back out of fear:
+* dread of dealing with so many data silos the company has accrued over time
-* data silos & outdated infra
+* uneasiness of updating outdated infrastructure
-* feat of regulartory risk and untested tech
+* worries of regulatory risk and untested tech
-* slow to react
+* fear of moving fast; slow to react
-* companies don't knwo where to start
+* confusion and concern about where to start

-Motivations
-* if you don't, someone else will
-* appear to a change demography and customer base
-* improve margins and generate additional revenue streams
+But here's some motivation for you: if you don't, someone else will.
+At minimum, investing in AI solutions can help improve margins and generate additional revenue streams.
+That's a great minimum -- far better than not doing anything, which might land you in a tar pit with the dinosaurs!

+This became a talk about Google pretty quickly hereafter.

 Trends to watch in healthcare
 * bigger companies are partnering w/ (or acquiring) smaller startups
 * bull case for OEMs:  manufacturer will become an end-to-end service provider
+* Google is taking over many areas

-* Will Google takeover the hospital?
+Will Google takeover the hospital?
   - they usually have a smart approch
-    * Android: did not try to creat a new phone, just a new OS (ecosystem approach)
+    * Android: Google did not win mobile phone market share with a new phone, just a new OS (ecosystem approach)
-    * Waymo: did not try to reinvent the wheel, just acquired
+    * Waymo: Google did not try to reinvent the wheel or start from scratch, but instead just acquired a start-up already developing autonomous vehicles
   - they have tech and capabilities that no competitor has
     * data access and expertise
     * global reach